Marine Corps Security Guard Ribbon

 The Marine Corps Security Guard Ribbon is a United States Marine Corps military award that was established by order of Secretary of the Navy John Howard Dalton on 15 July 1997.
 The award recognizes those Marine Corps personnel who have served as U.S. Embassy Security Guards and is retroactive to 28 January 1949.

 Marines assigned to Marine Security Guard duty (MOS 8156) are eligible to receive the ribbon upon completion of 24 months of service at a foreign establishment.
 Subsequent awards will be made for every 24 months served, either consecutively or cumulatively.
 The MCSGR may be awarded retroactively to 28 January 1949, the date the first MSGs departed Washington, DC, for their overseas assignments.
 One award is authorized for the period 28 January 1949 to 15 August 1974, regardless of the number of qualifying periods.

+In addition, the following personnel are eligible to receive the MCSGR:

+(a) Training Personnel: Director of Marine Security Guard (MSG) School/Battalion Commander; Officer in Charge (OIC) of MSG School; Operations Officer MSGBN; Assistant OPS Officer MSGBN; and SGTMAJ of MSGBN.

+(b) Command Personnel: Lettered Company Commander/Executive Officer (X0)/0perations (OPS) Inspecting Officers/First Sergeant (1STSGT) and MSGBN XO.